 Share

-When we refer to our planet Earth, we mostly consider the landmass where we live.
-However, the fact is 71% of the earth is water, and out of this 97% of earth’s water is in its oceans.
+However, the fact is 71% of the Earth is water, and out of this 97% of the Earth’s water is in its oceans.

-Mostly, we refer to oceans as a medium of transport from the ages of Columbus and Vasco da Gama to modern export & shipping routes, or merely a source of saltwater like Samuel Taylor Coleridge says in the Rime of Ancient Mariner:” Water, Water, everywhere… nor any drop to drink”.
+Mostly, we refer to oceans as a medium of transport from the ages of Columbus and Vasco da Gama to modern export & shipping routes, or merely a source of saltwater, like Samuel Taylor Coleridge says in the Rime of the Ancient Mariner:” Water, Water, everywhere… nor any drop to drink”.

 Well, Oceans are one of the main reasons we can breathe.
-70% of earth’s oxygen is generated by phytoplankton present in Oceans.

-Yes, from heatwaves to the cool breezes we enjoy, from the heavy rains to the chilling winter all is balanced by the oceans.
-It clearly explains that if we want life on Earth, we need oceans.
+Yes, from heatwaves to the cool breezes we enjoy, from the heavy rains to the chilling winter, all is balanced by the oceans.

 Sewage is one of the main culprits in the deterioration of oceans, but the Pablo Escobar of pollution here is the industrial wastewater, the most dangerous and notorious factor.

-Every year, billions of gallons of industrial wastewater from petroleum, plastic, pharma, pesticide, and other prominent sectors are being thrown into the oceans.
-Some of them also include radioactive hazardous elements.
+Every year, billions of gallons of industrial wastewater from the petroleum, plastic, pharmaceutical, pesticide, and other prominent sectors are being discharged into the oceans.

 This leads to eutrophication, causing algal blooms, which severely deplete dissolved oxygen levels in ocean waters.

-These factors, along with oil spills and petroleum wastes, also play a major role in creating marine dead zones as the oil film floats on the surface, blocking sunlight and simultaneously hindering the exchange of gases, leading to the deaths of marine life.
+As the oil film floats on the surface, it blocks sunlight and simultaneously hinders the exchange of gases, leading to the deaths of marine life.

-A 2008 study found more than 400 dead zones exist worldwide.
-One of the largest dead zones in the world lies in the Gulf of Oman, the Arabian Sea, covering an area that is larger than Scotland and is still growing.
+One of the largest dead zones in the world lies in the Gulf of Oman, part of the Arabian Sea, covering an area larger than Scotland and still growing.

 The release of large amounts of plastic waste into the sea is another issue with major side effects.